 Useful knowledge for the Solo Jeeper in the Remote Wilderness

-Tips and Tricks Wrangler JK/Rubicon/JL
+Expedition Tips and Tricks Wrangler JK/JKU Wrangler JL/JLU Rubicon and Gladiator

 When I started wandering alone in the remote wilderness, many things annoyed me to the point I considered to just stop and find something else to do with my life.
 My Jeep was my only traveling companion, and we had a love-hate relationship.
 That’s mainly because I made several mistakes with my first rig.
 For example, my front bumper had poor approach and departure angles.
 I also used to over-armor everything.
 I was actually driving a gas-guzzling massive tank that was always stuck (deep) in something.
 But!
 Year after year, I found new ways to customize a Jeep until it becomes an unstoppable off-road vehicle and a comfy mini RV on the trail.